kooqi/alibaba-cloud-ops-mcp-server/src/alibaba_cloud_ops_mcp_server/alibabacloud/static/PROMPT_UNDERSTANDING.md

 ## Optimized Prompt

-After the user submits a request, please first analyze which direction the user's needs correspond to, and check whether there are corresponding tools available in the feature list.
-If yes, directly use the relevant tool to fulfill the request.
-If not, proceed to the **retrieval phase** described below.
+When a user submits a request, analyze their needs and check if matching tools exist.
+If yes, use them directly.
+If not, proceed to the retrieval phase.

 ---

-### Retrieval Phase (Please execute the following steps sequentially)

-1. **Determine the desired Alibaba Cloud service**

-   The following Alibaba Cloud services are supported by this MCP Server.
-Please select the most suitable one based on the user's request.
+## Request Flow

+1. **Analysis & Selection**
+   - Analyze user intent
+   - Choose between specific tools or common API flow
+   - Verify service support

+2. **API Flow** (if no specific tool)
+   - Identify service
+   - Select API via `ListAPIs`
+   - Get params via `GetAPIInfo`
+   - Execute via `CommonAPICaller`

+3. **Error Handling**
-   If no matching service is found, please respond with: `Unfortunately, we currently do not support this service`
+   - Service not supported: "Unfortunately, we currently do not support this service"
+   - API failures: Check error code, params, permissions
+   - Param validation: Verify types and formats

+---

+### Retrieval Phase

+1. **Service Selection**

    Supported Services:
    - ecs: Elastic Compute Service (ECS)